intel/QAT_Engine/README.md

 Older versions of OpenSSL\* are not supported.

-Due to the nature of the Intel&reg; QuickAssist Technonlogy OpenSSL\* Engine being a dynamic engine it can only be used with shared librar builds of OpenSSL\*.
+Due to the nature of the Intel&reg; QuickAssist Technonlogy OpenSSL\* Engine being a dynamic engine it can only be used with shared library builds of OpenSSL\*.

 Note: The OpenSSL\* 1.1.0 baseline builds as a shared library by default